smarkets/marge-bot/README.md

 ## Configuring

-Args that start with '--' (eg. `--auth-token`) can also be set in a config file (specified via `--config-file`).
+Args that start with '--' (e.g. `--auth-token`) can also be set in a config file (specified via `--config-file`).
 The config file uses YAML syntax and must represent a YAML 'mapping' (for details, see http://learn.getgrav.org/advanced/yaml).
 If an arg is specified in more than one